luisfelipewb/RoboND-Kinematics-Project/report.md

 To convert an and dn parameters, it is necessary to check urdf file with location of joints.

-Inspecting `kr210.urdf.xacro` file for the positions
+Inspecting `kr210.urdf.xacro` file we can find the position for each joint and calculate the dimentions of the links
 ```
   <joint name="fixed_base_joint" type="fixed">
     <origin xyz="0 0 0" rpy="0 0 0"/>